ChrisPenner/ChrisPenner.github.io/site/drafts/stm.md

 ### Deadlock/Livelock

-STM is an optimistic concurrency system, which means that threads never block waiting for locks.
+STM is an optimistic concurrency system, which means that threads __never block waiting for locks__.
-Instead, each concurrent operation proceeds on their own independent transaction log.
-If, at commit time it is detected that some other transaction has been committed and altered data which this transaction read, then the transaction is rolled back and retried.
-This can be accomplished efficiently by tracking access to all `TVar`s within a transaction.
+Instead, each concurrent operation proceeds, possibly in parallel, on their own independent transaction log.
+Each transaction tracks which pieces of data it has accessed or mutated and if at commit time it is detected that some other transaction has been committed and altered data which this transaction also accessed, then the latter transaction is rolled back and is simply retried.

 This arrangement is fundamentally different than a lock-based exclusive access system.
 In STM, you don't deal with locks at all, you simply read and write data within a transaction as necessary.
-Our `transfer` function reads and writes two different `TVar`s, but since we're not obtaining exclusive _locks_ to these vars, we don't need to worry about deadlock _at all_ here.
-If two threads are running a `transfer` on the same vars at the same time, whichever commits first will atomically apply its updates to both accounts, and the other transaction will detect this update at commit-time and will retry against the new balances.
+Our `transfer` function reads and writes two different `TVar`s, but since we're not obtaining exclusive _locks_ to these vars, we don't need to worry about deadlock _at all_.
+If two threads happen to be running a `transfer` on the same `TVars` at the same time, whichever commits first will atomically apply its updates to both accounts and the other transaction will detect this update at commit-time and will retry against the new balances.

-A conflict can only occur if some other transaction has succeeded, so while it _is_ possible that one particular transfer may be stalled for a while (which is true of a mutex based system as well), the system is guaranteed to always be making progress on at least some thread.
+This _can_ cause some contention and possibly even starvation of any single transaction if many threads are trying to update the same data at the same time, but since a conflict can only occur if some other transaction has been committed, it does still have the guarantee that the system will make progress on at least some work.

 ### Composition

 It may not be immediately obvious from the types if you're not used to Haskell code, but all three of `withdraw`, `deposit`, and `transfer` are all functions which return their results wrapped in the `STM` monad, which is essentially a sequence of operations which we can ask to execute in a transaction using the `atomically` function.

-We can call out to any arbitrary methods which return something wrapped in `STM` and it will automatically be part of the same transaction.
+We can call out to any arbitrary methods which return something wrapped in `STM` and it will automatically be joined in as part of the current transaction.

-So, unlike our mutex setup, callers don't need to manually handle locks when calling`withdraw` and `deposit`, nor do we need to expose special __synchronized__ versions of these methods for things to be safe.
+Unlike our mutex setup, callers don't need to manually handle locks when calling`withdraw` and `deposit`, nor do we need to expose special __synchronized__ versions of these methods for things to be safe.
 We can define them exactly once and use them on their own or within a more complex operation like `transfer` without any additional work.
+This abstraction is leak-proof, the caller doesn't need to know which synchronized data is accessed or lock or unlock any mutexes.
+It simply runs the transaction and the STM system happily handles the rest for you.

-Here's what it looks like to actually run our STM transactions.
+Here's what it looks like to actually run our STM transactions, which we do using the `atomically` function:

 ```haskell
 main :: IO ()